crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 ## VisualVM display of a thread dump

 ### What is VisualVM ?
-VisualVM is a graphic system for reviewing the JVM, which is free and open source from Oracle.
-We will install it now and briefly review it in the context of threading.
+VisualVM is a free user interface for reviewing JVM state.

 ### Installing VisualVM